avacio/VeggieVengeance/README.md

-Overview: For this milestone, we continued to introduce new features such as charcters, abiltiies and stages, while also fixing and optimizing the performance
+Overview: For this milestone, we continued to introduce new features such as characters, abiltiies and stages, while also fixing and optimizing the performance.